EvolBioInf/andi/README.md

 	$ andi --help
 	$ man andi

-You can use simply `andi` with your genomes in `FASTA` format.
+You can simply use `andi` with your genomes in `FASTA` format.

 	$ andi S1.fasta S2.fasta
 	2
 	S1     0.0  0.1
 	s2     0.1  0.0

 From this distance matrix the phylogeny can be inferred via neighbor-joining.
-Check the [manual](andi-manual.pdf). for a more thorough description.
+Check the [manual](andi-manual.pdf) for a more thorough description.

 # Links and Additional Resources